frnsimoes/frnsimoes.github.io/content/posts/tcp.md

 +++
 date = 2024-09-13
-title = "TCP is tricky"
+title = "TCP may be tricky"
 tags = ["Computer Networking"]
 +++